jonesinator/crabigator/README.md

-A very thin Python wrapper over the [WaniKani API](https://www.wanikani.com/api) (WaniKani is a tool for leaning Japanese vocabulary.
+A very thin Python wrapper over the [WaniKani API](https://www.wanikani.com/api) (WaniKani is a tool for leaning Japanese vocabulary).
 The aim is to model the API as closely as possible while ensuring the correct Python type is used for each field in the API.
 The syntax for using the library has been made as simple as possible.